leonjza/frida-boot/course/1-chapter-1/internals.md

 # Internals

 So far we have seen how we can use `LD_PRELOAD` to hook the function call to `sleep()`.
 But what happens under the hood when we do this?
-To try and get a better view of the internals of this in preperation for playing with Frida, lets attach a debugger and step through the process of resolving a function.
+To try and get a better view of the internals of this in preparation for playing with Frida, lets attach a debugger and step through the process of resolving a function.

 ## gdb quick start